Unsolicited Telephone Communications Bill [HL]

 Overview

-This bill, the Unsolicited Telephone Communications Bill, aims to amend the Privacy and Electronic Communications (EC Directive) Regulations 2003 to tighten controls on unsolicited marketing calls.
-It clarifies the rules around when such calls are permitted, making it harder for companies to make nuisance calls.
+This bill amends the Privacy and Electronic Communications (EC Directive) Regulations 2003 to tighten rules around unsolicited marketing phone calls.
+It aims to make it harder for companies to make these calls without explicit consent.

 Description